Chiv2-Community/unchained-wiki/docs/server-hosting/configuration.md

 This guide explains how to configure network settings for your Chivalry 2 Unchained server using Unreal Engine 4's configuration system.

-All config files can be found in `%localappdata%/Chivalry 2/Saved_UnchainedServer/Config/WindowsNoEditor/Engine.ini`

 !!!
 Ensure your server has been shut down before making any ini modifications!
 Failure to do so will cause your changes to be overwritten!

+## Configuration File Locations

+- Engine.ini: `%localappdata%/Chivalry 2/Saved_UnchainedServer/Config/WindowsNoEditor/Engine.ini`
+- Game.ini: `%localappdata%/Chivalry 2/Saved_UnchainedServer/Config/WindowsNoEditor/Game.ini`

 ## Engine.ini Settings